Directors

 John Dawkins: former Treasurer in the Keating Labor government from December 1991 to December 1993.
 He was non-executive Chair of Integrated Legal Holdings which listed in 2006, only the second law firm to do so in Australia.
 Also chaired failed vocational education provider Vocation Ltd and was sued for his troubles.

 John Ducker: the late Labor senator and NSW right wing powerbroker was chairman of pokies giant Aristocrat until he was sacked with a monstrous payout in 2004 shortly after the shares tanked to a record low of around $1.
 They are now above $30.
-Also served on the Hills Motorway board as from 2002 and retired as chairman in January 2005, citing ill health.
+Also served on the Hills Motorway board from 2002 and retired as chairman in January 2005, citing ill health.

 Joel Fitzgibbon: the coal loving former Federal Labor MP from the Hunter Valley was appointed to the Brickworks board in November 2022, the day before the AGM.
 Brickworks is long time heavy Coalition donor controlled by billionaire Rob Millner, and it controls coal miner New Hope Corporation.